 These are obvious and surprising misses for a company that’s known for its attention to convenience and aesthetics—misses that are easily remedied.

 In the long run, and somewhat counterintuitively, Apple is in an enviable position because of its prosperous Mac business.
 The Mac gained $5.2 billion in revenue in the most recent quarter, compared to $4.8 billion for the iPad.
 The iPad is certainly less profitable than the Mac, but if a lower price/profit iPad takes Mac business away, so be it: Apple will cannibalize itself rather than let a 2-in-1 interloper do it.
-In the long run Apple is in an enviable position because of its prosperous Mac business.

 But which iPad are we speaking of?
 Let’s not overlook the fact that the iPad line is now forked.